Marshall, Illinois: 2020 census

+Income and poverty

 The median income for a household in the city was $51,201, and the median income for a family was $65,387.
 Males had a median income of $40,613 versus $32,910 for females.
 The per capita income for the city was $29,448.
 About 12.5% of families and 10.9% of the population were below the poverty line, including 14.8% of those under age 18 and 2.0% of those age 65 or over.

 Economy

 The downtown district is centered on the county courthouse.
 The town's major employer, ZF, operates an automotive electronics manufacturing facility, employing a thousand area residents.
 Marshall is the site of the oldest continually operated hotel in Illinois, the Archer House.

 Arts and culture

 Every autumn Marshall holds a Fall Festival.

 The Marshall post office contains an oil on canvas mural, Harvest, painted in 1938 by Miriam McKinnie.
 Murals were produced from 1934 to 1943 in the United States through the Section of Painting and Sculpture, later called the Section of Fine Arts, of the Treasury Department.